dhamaresh1/vagrant-cassandra-multinode-cloud/README.md

-# DigitalOcean Cassandra Multi-Node Vagrantfile
+# DigitalOcean Cassandra Multi Node using Vagrant

 ## Deploy
 * Fill out VAGRANT_TOKEN in Vagrantfile with your Digital Ocean API key